abhikk1509/pharmacovigilance-sql-audit-sampling/project_overview.md

 - Demonstrate **advanced SQL skills** in schema design, randomization, and MERGE logic.

 This project is part of my learning journey to master **SQL for pharmacovigilance analytics**.

+### Data Source
+The sampling process begins with the `AUDIT_CASE_POOL` table, which contains all eligible pharmacovigilance cases.
+This table acts as the foundation for randomization and ensures that the audit samples are drawn from a complete, validated dataset.